All Episodes

 Now, Darren got it right.

-They actually say that they did a computer model and they flooded uh the uh the the region, what are they what was it?
+They actually say that they did a computer model and they flooded the region.

-He said the percentage of the country that is urban developed is five percent.
+He said the percentage of the country that is urban developed is 5%.

-And you know, if you look if you if you look at a nighttime satellite shot of uh of the earth with the cities on the east and west coast lights lit up, you can see where people in the country live.
+And you know, if you look, if you look at a nighttime satellite shot of the Earth with the cities on the east and west coast lights lit up, you can see where people in the country live.

-I think 90% of the population lives near water, including rivers.
+I think 90% of the population lives near the water, including rivers.

-So it means that that whatever we're doing, I mean, if if if that much forested area can raise temperatures three degrees Celsius, then what does it mean to everything else?
+So it means that whatever we're doing, I mean, if that much forested area can raise temperatures three degrees Celsius, then what does it mean to everything else?

-CO2s, fluoro chloroflorbins, whatever they are, irrelevant, chlorofluorocarbons.
+CO2s, fluoro, chloroflorbins, whatever they are, irrelevant, chloro-fluorocarbons, irrelevant.

 I like forests.